Sara Tucker

 Sara Martinez Tucker is a former chief executive officer of the National Math and Science Initiative.
-She was formerly the under secretary of education at the U.S. Department of Education and a former president and chief executive officer of the Hispanic Scholarship Fund (HSF).
-She is a member on the following boards of directors: American Electric Power, Xerox, Sprint, and the Council for Aid to Education.
-She also serves on the University of Notre Dame's board of trustees.
+She was formerly the Under Secretary of Education at the U.S. Department of Education and a former president and chief executive officer of the Hispanic Scholarship Fund (HSF).

+She is the lead independent director Board of directors at American Electric Power, and serves on the boards of Nationwide Mutual Insurance Company,Service Corporation International and sits on the advisory board of Achieve Partners Management LLC.

+She also serves on the University of Notre Dame’s Board of Fellows and Board of Trustees.